Igor Ashmanov: Dorodnitsyn Computing Centre

-Igor Ashmanov started his career in IT when he joined artificial intelligence department of Dorodnitsyn Computing Centre as an intern researcher.
+Igor Ashmanov started his career in IT when he joined the artificial intelligence department of Dorodnitsyn Computing Centre as an intern researcher.
 In 1985, he became a research associate in the Centre.
 During the time, he developed a natural language based discussion system, economic computing etc.

 Informatic

-In 1987, he joined the team of ORFO spell checker developers team at Informatic, where he was responsible for the linguistic corpus.
-He also directed development of the Context electronic dictionary, the Logos interlinear translation program, the Calligraph hyphenation system, the Sphinx full-text search engine, and the Jordan matrix calculator.
+In 1987, he joined the ORFO spell checker developers team at Informatic, where he was responsible for the linguistic corpus.
+He also directed the development of the Context electronic dictionary, the Logos interlinear translation program, the Calligraph hyphenation system, the Sphinx full-text search engine, and the Jordan matrix calculator.

-During the 1991 Soviet coup d'état attempt the majority of ORFO developers, including the team leader, left Russia for USA.
+During the 1991 Soviet coup d'état attempt, most of ORFO developers, including the team leader, left Russia for the USA.
 Ashmanov chose to stay and headed the ORFO project.

 In 1992, ORFO was licensed to IBM, and in 1994, Microsoft chose it to become part of the Russian edition of its flagship Microsoft Office product.
-In 1995, Microsoft acquired ORFO, and Ashmanov left Informatic.
+In 1995, Microsoft acquired ORFO, and Ashmanov left Informatics.